appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

     </script>
     ```

-    Above code listens for incoming messages and, upon receiving a message, it updates the content of an HTML element with the id `target` to display the data.
+    The above code listens for incoming messages and, upon receiving a message, it updates the content of an HTML element with the id `target` to display the data.

 * Set up an event *(like button click or input change event)* to send the message; select the [**Post message**](/reference/appsmith-framework/widget-actions/post-message) option from the action selector and specify the widget input in the **Message** box and the **Target iframe** as the name of the Iframe widget.
 For instance, enable *JS* for the **onTextChanged** event of the Input widget, and add: